Bill Boosts Penalties for Violating Consumer Protection Laws

 The senator’s legislation (S-523) would increase the penalties for precious metals buyers who fail to comply with the State’s precious metals buyer laws and would require weights and measures officers to immediately seize a scale being used by a precious metal buyer if the scale has not been certified by the Office of Weights and Measures.
 Specifically, the bill would increase penalties assessed when a scale which is obviously generating incorrect weights is seized by a weights and measures officer from $50 to an amount between $500 and $1,000.
 Under current law, the penalty for violations of the precious metals buyer law ranges from $100 to $500.
 The bill increases penalties for all violations to $500 to $1,000.
 These would include violations for failing to issue a consumer an accurate receipt, failing to post the price being offered, and failing to weigh the item in plain view of the consumer.

-“Our state laws require cash-for-gold businesses to follow specific guidelines in the purchase process, which are designed to help prevent the sale of stolen jewelry and to ensure that consumers receive the compensation they are entitled to and that reflects the value of their property,” said Senator Norcross.
-“By enhancing penalties for those who operate in violation of the law, we will send a message that we are serious about cracking down on corrupt business practices and protecting consumers who are looking to engage in an honest transaction.”
+“Our state laws governing cash-for-gold businesses to follow specific guidelines in the purchase process, which are designed to help prevent the sale of stolen jewelry and to ensure that consumers receive the compensation they are entitled to and that reflects the value of their property,” said Senator Norcross.
+“By enhancing penalties for those who operate in violation of the law, we will send a message that we are serious about cracking down on unscrupulous businesses and protecting consumers who are looking to engage in an honest transaction.”